 On a similar note, pay special attention to your grammar and spelling in your profile, as nothing looks more unprofessional than these types of errors.

 Optimize Your Professional Summary Section

-Highlight your story in the summary profile – include strengths, passions, career highlights and breadth and depth of experience in various professional capacities or domains.
-The character restriction is 2000 so you are not too restricted.
+Highlight your story in the summary profile – include strengths, passions, career highlights, and breadth and depth of experience in various professional capacities or domains.
+The character restriction is 2000, so you are not too restricted.
 Keep it brief with lots of white space to ensure it’s easy to read.

 Use Executive Keywords

-At the same time, make sure not to litter your profile with the same keywords, as human eyes are also going to be looking at your profile.
+Simultaneously, make sure not to litter your profile with the same keywords, as human eyes are also going to be looking at your profile.
 Your main goal is to write a compelling and interesting profile that also contains a few important keywords.

 The types of keywords you include in your profile will depend on what industry you are targeting; however, here is a list of potential executive keywords for your profile: